-While some of the values suggest a high deviance they should be considered in the context of a single story lacking a corpus of data for base lining and comparisons.
-As mentioned earlier separating context from propaganda terms will improve the fidelity of the model, as will tuning of the algorithm weighting.
-One key finding; as suspected, AP News as the center point appears to be a valid assumption since in both word count and adverb rates there were entries above and below the AP News values.
+While some of the values suggest a high deviance, they should be considered in the context of a single story lacking a corpus of data for baselining and comparison.
+As mentioned earlier, separating context from propaganda terms improves the fidelity of the model, as does the tuning of algorithm weighting.
+One key finding was that, as suspected, the AP News story served as a good center point because, in both word count and adverb rates, there were entries above and below the AP News values.

-In addition to fact checking trending may also be useful in tuning.
-The values seen in column three of table 3 represents the final value that gets tagged to the news article.
-This assigned number can be used to tag or identify the article for observation in the larger stream of articles that represent the second processing phase of PS analysis.
-The PS analysis will likely be highly dependent upon AI/ML techniques for both tagging and classifying.
+In addition to fact-checking, trending may also be useful in tuning.
+The values seen in column three of table 3 represent the final value with which the news article is tagged.
+This assigned number can be used to tag or identify the article for observation in the larger stream of articles in the second processing phase of PS analysis.
+PS analysis will likely be highly dependent upon AI/ML techniques for both tagging and classification.

-The remaining description is of the archive where results from CL and PS are stored and made available for additional analytics.
-The actual archive has not yet been built, but there are certain pieces of information that are of interest to this area of research.
-Of note the archive is not designed to compete with existing archives, rather the archive is designed to augment existing archives.
-The archive primarily provides historic data of the meta-fields and should supplement other news archives.
+The remaining description is of a proposed archive where results from CL and PS can be stored and made available for additional analysis.
+The archive has not yet been built, but there are certain pieces of information that are of interest to this area of research.
+Of note, the archive is not designed to compete with existing archives; rather, the archive is designed to augment existing archives.
+The archive, which primarily provides historic data on meta-fields, should supplement other news archives.
 The archive is designed to encourage additional studies by other researchers.
-The actual design of the archive proposed here is preliminary in nature, and records will most likely be stored as CSV records.
+The design of the archive proposed here is preliminary in nature; records will most likely be stored as comma-separated value records.
 Table 4 provides a brief description for each of the fields.